mardiros/tursu/docs/source/working_with_playwright.md

 # Working with playwright

-tursu does not provice playwright option, but you can works with both playwright and tursu for testing your web application.
+Turşu does not provice playwright option, but you can works with both playwright and Turşu for testing your web application.

 Actually, it has been develop for that!